odilia-app/site/content/doc/devel/design.md

 [odilia-input]: <https://github.com/odilia-app/odilia/tree/main/input>

 This crate is responsible for handling input events from devices such as keyboards, mice, and touch screens.
-It can swallow input events or pass them onto the application.
+It doesn't implement any input methods, it only allows input methods to be configured.

 ### [odilia-tts][odilia-tts] -- Text to Speech